16 Dec 2020

 The non-publication request must be filed concurrently with the patent application.
-This requirement cannot be waived.
+So if you file a non-publication request after you’ve filed the patent application, it’s too late.

 - PCT applications and most foreign applications

-- U.S. non-provisional applications, if there is an intention to file a PCT or foreign application
+- U.S. non-provisional applications, when you intend to file a PCT or foreign application for the same invention

 - U.S. provisional applications (since these applications are never published in the first place)

-But what if a non-publication request is filed; can a similar PCT or foreign patent application be filed later because of a change in strategy and plans?
+But what if a non-publication request is filed, and later you decide to file outside the US?
+Can a similar PCT or foreign patent application be filed later because of a change in strategy and plans?
 The answer is yes, but with a caveat!

-Whether a company wants its patent application to be published or not will depend on the company’s business needs, objectives, and concerns.
+Whether a company wants its patent application to be published or not will depend on the company’s specific business needs and objectives.
 In this section, we investigate some of the benefits of publishing a patent application, and some of the benefits of not publishing a patent application.

 Publishing a patent application has benefits that a company can take advantage of.